grantwinney/hide-comments-everywhere/README.md

 ### Future

-I intend to add one other feature where you can maintain a list of sites for which comments *should **not*** be hidden, even when the extension is enabled for all other sites.
+I'd like to add one other feature where you can maintain a list of sites for which comments *should **not*** be hidden, even when the extension is enabled for all other sites.
+And maybe a button that allows you to temporarily blocking comments on a particular page until the tab is closed.
+Someday...

 ## Need help?
 Have a request?